roninoss/create-expo-stack/docs/src/content/docs/en/usage/nativewind.md

 - **Best Rendering Engine:** Utilizes the best rendering engine available for each platform, using CSS for web and providing a compatibility layer between React Native and CSS for native.

-By offering these features, NativeWind allows developers to focus on building their systems rather than creating a custom style system, making it a universal styling solution for React Native platforms.
+By offering these features, Nativewind allows developers to focus on building their systems rather than creating a custom style system, making it a universal styling solution for React Native platforms.